-Ann Coulter: Jeffrey Epstein May Allegedly Have Blackmail Material on Elites
+Ann Coulter: Jeffrey Epstein May Have 'Blackmail Material' on Elites

-Jeffrey Epstein may allegedly have “blackmail material” related to “the sexual proclivities” of “powerful men,” speculated Ann Coulter during a Tuesday interview on SiriusXM’s Breitbart News Tonight with host Rebecca Mansour and special guest host John Hayward.
+Jeffrey Epstein may have “blackmail material” related to “the sexual proclivities” of “powerful men,” speculated Ann Coulter during a Tuesday interview on SiriusXM’s Breitbart News Tonight with host Rebecca Mansour and special guest host John Hayward.

 “He seems to have blackmail material,” said Coulter.
 “There are cameras all over his mansions.
 He asks the girls to come to him and report on the sexual proclivities of all these powerful men, so, you know, you can see why I despair of him ever being brought to justice.”